bergie/bergie.github.com/_posts/2012-11-21-jolla-sailfish.md

 ![Sailfish ambience from wallpaper](/files/slush12_jolla_ambience.jpg)

 Swiping down from the homescreen brings you back to the lock screen, and swiping down again locks.
 So the whole UI is spatial

+## Interview

+I had a chance to sit down and talk briefly with Sami Pienimäki, Harri Hakulinen, and Carsten Munk from the Jolla team.
+The Maemo community (and commenters of this blog post) had provided me with a set of questions, and here are answers to some of them.

+In general, the Jolla team was very happy with the demo and the keynote, stuff worked and people were interested, both on-site and online.

+> There is much more to the UX than was shown yet

+For developers, the interesting part is the platform itself.
+Mer is the core OS used, with various middleware pieces coming from the Nemo project.
+Qt Creator is used for building applications, with the Sailfish SDK being shown tomorrow.

+> Qt/QML story is the main story.
+And then a set of Linux APIs that make sense

+I asked about the Android logo in the demo video.
+It seems it was an easter egg that most people noticed, probably because the logo is so common nowadays.
+The answer:

+> You can run Android applications on Sailfish.
+But native tools are encouraged.
+Sailfish can run Android but is not Android.
+More integrated UI needs Qt.

+And the application story stretches beyond just Qt and Android APIs.
+You can also deploy HTML5 apps via PhoneGap, as Qt Cordova runs already on Sailfish.

+> We don't like to talk about security frameworks.
+We talk about user privacy frameworks.
+The OS will protect user privacy.
+User privacy framework will be open sourced
+I also enquired about various things about the form factor that will be relevant to developers, like screen sizes and HW/SW keyboards, but there have been no HW announcements yet -- as expected.
+The first Jolla device will probably be out in the summer, at least for customers in China and Finland.
+There are ongoing negotiations also with other European channels.

+There may be a N900-like developer device program, but this depends on the partners.
+They want to ensure a program would make sense for both them, the developer community, and the operator partners out there.

+Sailfish supports chipsets from ST Ericsson, and can already run also on other chipsets, as well as a VM.
+ST Ericsson's Snowball is already available developer device

+*Intermission.
+On the way to a meeting between the sessions I walked past the former Nokia Research Center building in Ruoholahti.
+It felt weird to see the place without the familiar logos...*